fitosegrera/mindNets/README.md

 3. Once paired, weare the mindwave mobile and run the "phoneAppBCI" APP on your phone.
 4. Play with the app for a while and we will discuss about the experience on our next session.

+## Session 2

+###**Description:**

+During the second session of this course, we will be doing:

+1. Group presentations and discussions of project ideas (Please see Homework::MEMORY of session 1).
+2. We will then do a short course on the usage of github (Beginner's level)
+3. Processing for Android.
+Making sure every group has at least one computer with the working setup.
+4. Programming the Neurosky for Android using processing.
+5. Individual group meetings.

+###**Homework::FINAL** (due next session):

+In your groups you will design, develope and execute your proposed project.
+The requirements are:
+1. A working protoype which ilustrates your concept/idea using the technical tools studied in class.
+2. A proper documentation of your project, this includes: a) A paper/document describing your project in depth (please follow the instructions later in this README file), b) a video documenting the project (the video is almost as important as the piece), c) a group presentation.

+###**PAPER/DOCUMET FORMAT**

+The Paper/document should contain the following sections:

+1. Title, Author, School
+2. Abstract
+3. Introduction
+4. Conceptual Framework
+5. Technical Description
+6. References